-73. Prevention Office of Juvenile Justice and Delinquency.
-LGBTQ Youths in the Juvenile Justice System: Literature Review, A product of the Model Programs Guide.
-2014.
+75. U.S. Department of Justice Office of Juvenile Justice and Delinquency Prevention.
+LGBTQ Youths in the Juvenile Justice System: Literature Review, A product of the Model Programs Guide.2014.

-The Office of Juvenile Justice and Delinquency Prevention summarized literature pertaining to youth who identify as LGBTQ and the juvenile criminal legal system.
+The U.S. Department of Justice, Office of Juvenile Justice and Delinquency Prevention summarized literature pertaining to youth who identify as LGBTQ and the juvenile criminal legal system.
 They found that youth who identify as LGBTQ are twice as likely to be arrested and detained for status offenses compared to youth who identify as heterosexual.
 The report noted that, "available research has estimated that LGBT youths represent 5 percent to 7 percent of the nation's overall youth population, but they compose 13 percent to 15 percent of those currently in the juvenile [criminal legal] system."

-74. Justice Coalition for Juvenile.
-Youth Homelessness and Juvenile Justice: Opportunities for Collaboration and Impact.
-Issue Brief.
+76. Justice Coalition for Juvenile.
+Youth Homelessness and Juvenile Justice: Opportunities for Collaboration and Impact.Issue Brief.
 2016.